- Beauty Services

 Hiring Your Wedding Dress

 If you're on a tight budget and not fussed whether you keep your dress or not, then hiring your wedding dress may be the best option.
-Hire companies such as Ferrari Formal and Bridal will provide advice on which styles will suit your figure and are able to supply matching accessories too.
-They can also outfit the entire wedding party to take the headache out of coordinating the wedding attire at a fraction of what it would cost to purchase it all new.
-To find few companies in your locality search for hire wedding dress in melbourne or hire wedding dress in Sydney or what ever you locality is.
+These companies can provide advice on which styles will suit your figure and are able to supply matching accessories too.
+Similarly, they can outfit the entire wedding party and take the headache out of coordinating the wedding attire at a fraction of what it would cost to purchase it all new.
+To find several of the premium companies at your locality, visit our wedding dress directory.

 They say diamonds are a girl's best friend but too many of them won't do you any favours.
 A good rule of thumb is: the fussier the wedding dress, the simpler your jewellery should be.
-Don't make the mistake of looking garish on your wedding day.
-To get more idea browse the particular category on Bride Online.
+Don't make the mistake of looking garish or plain on your wedding day.
+To get more idea browse our definitive guide to wedding jewely.

 Length Of Your Wedding Dress

 A bride's love affair with floor-length gowns will never die but it may not always be an appropriate choice.
-On a sweltering summer day you may wish you had opted for something shorter and cooler.
+On a sweltering summer day, or if you're holding your wedding somewhere outdoors, you may wish you had opted for something shorter and cooler.
 Likewise, the effect of a long wedding dress will be ruined if you find you can't walk without tripping over it.
+A great general rule to follow is that the less formal your wedding ceremony, the shorter your wedding dress can afford to be.

 Money On Your Wedding Dress